How Is Mesothelioma Diagnosed?

 If you have chest pain, trouble swallowing, shortness of breath or back pain, and you were exposed to asbestos, see your doctor.
 First, your doctor will discuss your medical history and ask about asbestos exposure.

-Then, your doctor will do a physical exam, checking for symptoms of mesothelioma, such as fluid buildup in the chest (pleural effusions) or in the abdomen (ascites).
-They’ll check for fluid around the heart (pericardial effusion).
-In rare cases of testicular mesothelioma, they perform a physical examination of the groin area.
+Then, your doctor will do a physical exam, checking for symptoms of mesothelioma, such as fluid buildup in your chest (pleural effusion) or in your belly (ascites).
+They’ll check for fluid around your heart (pericardial effusion).
+In rare cases of testicular mesothelioma, they’ll perform a physical examination of the groin area.

 Imaging Tests for Mesothelioma